 Registration is a quick process and only needs to be done once.

-- it can take up to 5 minutes for the British Library's records to be updated with a new On Demand registration so please retry if your initial download attempts fails.
+- it can take up to 15 minutes for the British Library's records to be updated with a new On Demand registration so please wait for 15 minutes between registering and downloading.

 - do not use the @ symbol in your username as this can cause downloading problems.